gmcculloug/playlist_creator/README.md

 - This was fixed in recent updates - if you see repeated API calls, refresh the page
 - Check console for "Spotify API Call" or "YouTube API Call" messages repeating rapidly

+### Trello Issues

+### Trello board not showing
+- Verify your board IDs are correct in the `.env` file
+- Check that the board IDs are comma-separated without spaces
+- Ensure you're using the board ID from the URL, not the board name

+### Trello columns not loading
+- The integration uses public API endpoints and may fall back to mock data
+- For private boards, the API calls will fail gracefully and show demo columns
+- Check browser console for "Getting lists for board" messages

+### Songs not importing from Trello
+- Verify the column checkboxes are properly selected
+- Check that cards in the Trello columns contain song names
+- The app extracts song names from card titles and descriptions

 ## Technical Details

 ### Dependencies